 Wey and Arun Canal Trust

 The aim of the Trust is to achieve the restoration of the link between the Rivers Wey and Arun, and so recreate the direct water link between London and the South Coast.
 The Trust has reached agreement with landowners that restoration work could take place on over half the 23-mile total length.
-Already, twenty one bridges have been reconstructed, two aqueducts reconstructed, eleven locks restored, culverts rebuilt and several miles of canal bed cleared and dredged.
+Already, twenty two bridges have been reconstructed, two aqueducts reconstructed, twelve locks restored, culverts rebuilt and several miles of canal bed cleared and dredged.
 Work has been carried out in the Bramley, Run Common, Loxwood.
 Billingshurst and Pulborough areas.